Therapy FAQs

 How do I pay for sessions?

 For more information about our fees, visit our Services page.
-We will bill your insurance provider for each visit but you are responsible for your copay or the remaining balance (if you have one) at the time of your visit.
+We will bill your insurance provider for each visit but you are responsible for your copay or the remaining balance at the time of your visit.
 If you are a self-pay client, payment is due at the end of the session.
-We accept cash, check, credit card, and Paypal.
+We accept cash, check, and credit card.
 For out-of-network insurance, we will work with you to determine how much you will own and how much your insurance will cover.
 We provide a Good Faith Estimate prior to your first appointment so you will know what to expect payment-wise.
+For all clients, we require a credit or debit card on file for payments.
+We also offer a limited number of reduced fee sessions with our clinical interns.